EstiT/Number-Base-Converter/README.md

 # Number-Base-Converter
+Converts numbers into different bases

+## How to use:

 In the text field, use either o, t, or d (for octal, ternary, and decimal) to specify what number base the inputed number is in.
 A colon follows the single letter and then the number to be converted.